yelinaung/hugo-blog/content/posts/things-i-read-13th-nov-2021.md

 ```

 The numbers don't lie.
-Of course this is a very simplified example with large number of items.
+Of course, this is a very simplified example with a large number of items.
 It might not matter much when we are going through small numbers of `n`.

-Me and my friend contine to talk about why he prefers the `for` loop especially when the line is really long with `if` condition or when there are two list comprehensions.
+Me and my friend continue on about why he prefers the `for` loop especially when the line is really long with `if` condition or when there are two list comprehensions.
 I agree with that.
 I would prefer (from the readability standpoint)
 ```python
 list_of_words = []